Stephen Ferguson II

 Bio

 Born in Topeka, Kansas, I grew up in Kansas City, Missouri.
-I attended the University of Missouri-Columbia where I received my bachelor’s degree in philosophy and history with a minor in Black Studies.
+After graduating from Lincoln High School, I attended the University of Missouri-Columbia where I received my bachelor’s degree in philosophy and history with a minor in Black Studies.
 I later attended the University of Kansas where I received my doctorate in philosophy.

-My most recent book (co-authored with John H. McClendon III) is titled African American Philosophers and Philosophy: An Introduction to the History, Concepts and Contemporary Issues (Bloomsbury 2019).
+My other book (co-authored with John H. McClendon III) is titled African American Philosophers and Philosophy: An Introduction to the History, Concepts and Contemporary Issues (Bloomsbury 2019).

 This book is the first book-length philosophical examination of academic African American philosophers and philosophy from 1865 to now.
 We examine how African American philosophers have developed a formidable body of works about philosophy, particularly how the Black experience is related to the “big questions” in the areas of metaphilosophy, epistemology, philosophy of science, history of philosophy, philosophy of social science, philosophy of history, philosophy of religion, ontology and political philosophy.